fedspendingtransparency/datalab-archive/documentation/workflow-structure.md

 ## Overview

 The Data Lab team is using a modified version of the GitFlow approach to manage branches and promote code to production.
-The main branches user are master, staging, dev-release, and sandbox.
-We modified the GitFlow approach as the team must use the dev environment as a "sandbox".
-The sandbox branch includes in progress features that need to be demoed to stakeholders.
+The main branches used are
+`master`, `staging`, `dev-release`, and `sandbox`.
+The GitFlow approach was modified so the team can use the dev environment as a "sandbox".
+The `sandbox` branch includes in progress features that need to be demoed to stakeholders.

 ## Day to Day Workflow